Introduction to Python Sort List

 Following are the examples of python sort list

 In the above program, we can see that we have sorted the simple list.
-As we can see the above program has only sort() method, So by default the list is sorted in ascending order.
+As we can see, the above program has only the sort() method, So by default, the list is sorted in ascending order.

 Now let us see another example in which we can sort in descending order.

-In the above program, we have declared sort() method for the given list and it is named as “num”.
-This list is sorted in descending order using a parameter “reverse” which is set to “True” so that the list can be sorted in reverse order or descending order.
+In the above program, we have declared the sort() method for the given list, and it is named as “num”.
+This list is sorted in descending order using a parameter “reverse”, which is set to “True” so that the list can be sorted in reverse order or descending order.

-print("The list of fruits will be sorted according to the length of the letters in descending order:")
+def Func(e): return len(e) fruits = ['Mango','Watermelon', 'Banana', 'Kiwi'] print("The list of fruits are as follows:",fruits) fruits.sort(reverse=True, key=Func) print("The list of fruits will be sorted according to the length of the letters in descending order:") print(fruits)

 In the above program, we can see we have declared a list of fruits which are having different lengths of words in the list.
 This list is sorted according to the length of the letters in each word in reverse order or descending order which we can see in the above screenshot.

-As we saw in the above syntax, we have seen the parameter “key” in which we can use this for custom sorting which can transform each element before comparisons.
+As we saw in the above syntax, we have seen the parameter “key”, in which we can use for custom sorting, which can transform each element before comparisons.
 The function key takes in 1 value and return one value, where this returned value is used for comparisons within the sort method.
-Let us take an above example of the list of the fruits which we sorted according to the length of the letters in descending order.
+Let us take the above example of the list of the fruits, which we sorted according to the length of the letters in descending order.
 This can also be done using a “key” function.
-In this below example we will sort the length of the letters of the words in the list from shortest to longest the sort () method calls len()method for each word to get the length value and then we can sort the list of fruits according to the length of the values of letters in the words in the list given.
-In this we have a key function as len() function as we can see in the above program we have specified key as func which is the function name that is first defined and created.
+In this below example, we will sort the length of the letters of the words in the list from shortest to longest the sort () method calls the len()method for each word to get the length value and then we can sort the list of fruits according to the length of the values of letters in words in the list given.
+In this, we have a key function as len() function; as we can see in the above program, we have specified key as func, which is the function name that is first defined and created.

 In this article, we saw how to sort the list of elements using the sort() method in Python.
-In this article, we saw how we have sorted the list in either ascending or descending order using the “reverse” parameter with values “True” or “False”.
-To sort the list we can just use the function sort() for sorting in ascending as it is the default if not specified else to we can specify the reverse parameter value as “false”.
-If we want to sort in descending order then we can use reverse parameter value as “True”.
+In this article, we saw how we had sorted the list in either ascending or descending order using the “reverse” parameter with values “True” or “False”.
+To sort the list, we can just use the function sort() for sorting in ascending as it is the default if not specified; else to we can specify the reverse parameter value as “false”.
+If we want to sort in descending order, then we can use the reverse parameter value as “True”.
 We also saw how to sort a list of lists using the lambda method.